avadhut-noola/WebDevWork/40ComplexState/Managing Complex State in React Notes.md

 - Easier to extend with additional fields
 - More maintainable when fields need to be processed together

-# Best Practices**
+# Best Practices
 - Keep state structure flat when possible (avoid deep nesting)
-- Normalizing data when dealing with collections
+- Normalizing data when dealing with collections:
+  Flatten nested structures (e.g., store related entities in a lookup table with IDs) to simplify updates and avoid duplication.
 - Use Immer if immutable updates become too verbose
 - Consider context or state management libraries when state needs to be shared across many components